-This step is optional but useful to accurate the geophysical interpretation by setting the real name of the underground layer in the model.
+This step is optional but useful in making the geophysical interpretation accurate by setting the real name of the underground layer in the model.
 In addition, the layer names, as well as their thicknesses from the stratigraphy log, become useful for the purchase of the Polyvinyl chloride pipes before the drilling operations.